 In the Cloud or in the Office?
 The IP-PBX Upgrade

 As small-to-midsize businesses evaluate their IT needs for the year, questions surrounding an IP-PBX upgrade often boomerang, as leaders try to decide how to proceed.
-Does this decision tree look familiar to you?

 However, even in rationally-managed operations, the recognition that your PBX is not meeting the needs of your business is only half the battle.
 The next choice, regarding whether to augment your setup, choose a new on-premise solution, or take your PBX to the cloud, is often the most paralyzing one.
 And this paralysis can cause a systemic stalemate, leaving your organization vulnerable to a communication collapse if you keep kicking the can down the road.